tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 And Part III, *England and the United States: 1938-1944,* includes the articles and essays he wrote after leaving continental Europe due to the impending war.

 One of the pieces in this book is *The New Art -- The New Life: The Culture of Pure Relationships,* which Mondrian first completed in December, 1931.
-It appears in Part II of the book and is one of Mondrian's most enlightening works, because it draws parallels between his art and society at large.
+It appears in Part II of the book and the authors refer to it in the title of his *Collected Writings* because it because it draws parallels between his art and society at large.
-This explains its use in the title of his *Collected Writings.*
+This makes it one of Mondrian's most enlightening works.

-In a letter dated August 6, 1931 he called the piece a "little work into which I have compressed all that I believe and hope for" [p.
+In a letter dated August 6, 1931 Mondrian called the piece a "little work into which I have compressed all that I believe and hope for" [p.
 245].
 And in this "little work" he discusses concepts such as "equivalent relationships" [e.g., p.
 248, p.
 251], "individual liberty" and "independent existence" [p.
 255], and "freedom from the oppression of particular form" [p.
 263].
 Near the end of the piece he predicts that his art, and that by others, can and will eventually lead to "high universal morality -- the true content of love, friendship, brotherhood, and all their synonyms" [p.
 271].